John Leak Springston

 In 1867, Springston married Sarah Eliza Moseley, a Cherokee, with whom he had two daughters, Ruth and Elizabeth, however, Moseley became ill and died in 1872.
 In 1874, he married a second wife, Amanda Williams, in Tahlequah.
 His second marriage produced two more daughters, Viola and Wenona.
 Williams died in 1882.
 In 1886, he married a third time, to Alice Caroline Gray of North Carolina, with whom he had his only son, William.
 P. Boudinot Springston.

 With his traditional upbringing, Springston favored the views of those who contested federal intervention in Indian Territory.
 He shared their perceptions of a reinvigorated, autonomous, and independent Cherokee Nation, and worked tirelessly toward those goals for the rest of his life.
 He was also a staunch abolitionist.
-Growing increasingly agitated over the large numbers of interlopers, imposters, and frauds that had been steadily pouring into the Cherokee Nation in search of a fast dollar in the reconstruction era, he supported a revitalization of the ancient Keetoowah Society, a nativist movement that opposed slavery and non-Cherokee interference in tribal matters.
+Growing increasingly agitated over the large numbers of interlopers, imposters, and frauds that had been steadily pouring into the Cherokee Nation in search of a fast dollar in the reconstruction era, he supported a revitalization of the ancient Keetoowah Society.
+This nativist movement that opposed slavery and non-Cherokee interference in tribal matters.
 Between 1880 and 1890, this secret society was so powerful in Indian Territory, that it was able to dictate who held positions of authority within the Nation.
 During this period, Springston served as sheriff of the Saline District, as clerk of the Cherokee senate, and authored several volumes on Cherokee laws and treaties in both Syllabary and English.

 He retired from the Advocate staff in 1886; however, he continued his interest in newspaper work by assuming editorship of the Tahlequah Morning Sun.
 Two years later, he accepted an important appointment as interpreter in the United States court at Fort Smith, presided over by Judge Isaac C. Parker, the infamous "Hanging Judge of Indian Territory."
 Parker’s court had exclusive jurisdiction over criminal matters in Indian Territory.

 Springston also acted as clerk of the senate and official interpreter throughout the administration of Chief Dennis Bushyhead, 1879 - 1887.
-Until his retirement in 1925, he continued to practice law and devoted a great deal of his time to pursuing pension claims for Indian veterans of the Civil War and the Spanish–American War.
+Until his retirement in 1925, he continued to practice law.
+He devoted a great deal of his time to pursuing pension claims for Indian veterans of the Civil War and the Spanish–American War.

 For some years, the Springston family made their home in Sallisaw where John constructed a large home near the Kansas City Southern Railroad station.
 This home, known as the Springston House, later housed the first public school in Sallisaw.

 After his third marriage, Springston moved to Vian, where he became one of the principal founders of that town.
 He spent his declining years with his son in Tulsa, where he died in 1929 at the age of eighty-four years.
 William.
 P. Boudinot Springston, his son, donated Springston's important papers to the Oklahoma Historical Society, the Gilcrease Museum, and University of Oklahoma’s Western History Collections for preservation.